MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-flush-components-according-to-operation-output.md

 ### <a name="automatic-reporting---forward-flush-the-entire-order"></a>Automatic Reporting - Forward Flush the Entire Order
 If you forward flush the works order at the start of the job, the behaviour of application is very similar to a manual consumption.
 The major difference is that consumption happens automatically.

-- The entire contents of the production BOM are consumed and deducted from stock at the time the released works order is refreshed.
+- The entire contents of the production BOM are consumed and deducted from inventory at the time the released works order is refreshed.
 - The consumption quantity is the quantity per assembly stated on the production BOM, multiplied by the number of parent items you are building.
 - There is no need to record any information in the consumption journal if all of the items are to be flushed.
-- When consuming items from stock, it does not matter when output journal entries are made, because the output journal has no effect on this mode of consumption posting.
+- When consuming items from inventory, it does not matter when output journal entries are made, because the output journal has no effect on this mode of consumption posting.
 - No routing link codes can be set.

 Forward flushing an entire order is suited in production environments with: